 I bought a few different ingredients trying to figure out which would be best for the stem.
-I got mini twix, red vines black licorice, pretzel rods and I’ve also seen tootsie rolls used.
+I got mini Twix, red vines black licorice, and pretzel rods (I’ve also seen tootsie rolls used).

 I decided the pretzel looked the best plus it was a nice balance to have a little salty to balance out all the sweet.

-More Rice Krispies Treat Recipes to Try!
+More Easy Fall Treat Recipes

 Follow Cooking Classy